mattmecoli/NYC-311-Call-Analysis/README.md

 # Project Overview
-We analyzed NYC 311 call data from the last two years across seven categories to look for interesting trends and seasonalities in order to make staffing recommendations for dispatchers and agency workers.
+We analyzed NYC 311 call data from the last two years across seven categories to look for interesting trends and seasonalities in order to identify trends and make staffing recommendations for dispatchers and agency workers.

 ## The Data and Exploratory Data Analysis